 My travels begin with an overwhelming welcoming party after an extensive day of traveling.
 Without going into boring details of plane transfers and whatnot, I’ll just say that the most riveting moment involved me being forced to combine my traveling carry-on (packed tightly with a brick of vacuum sealed clothing) and my little camera bag.
-It was a completely unnecessary combination since neither security or the flight attendants cared.
-It was only one official leading up to the metal detector who required this and after walking a few feet past him I turned around and unpacked it, commenting dryly on the usefulness of his job.
-Unnecessary bureaucracy brings out the worst in me.
+It was a completely unnecessary combination to simply pass through a single checkpoint that exemplifies the confounding aspects of modern air travel.

 After getting into downtown Lisbon, slightly frazzled from travel, I wandered the streets until I tracked down the apartment Ain had kindly discovered.
 We had rented it out for a few days with some friends of his from Brown.
 I was the last to arrive and the festivities were in full effect, I was introduced to the group with freshly prepared local food.
 After a night of getting to know each other we headed off for our first day of exploring the city.
 Our apartment was centrally located off of the Marquês de Pombal circle.
 The female half of our group had to deal with a medical annoyance and so that left the four lads to scour the landscape for sunny cafes and ancient nooks.
 Our first stop was the Convento do Carmo which was a cheap escape from the noise and populated streets outside its ancient walls.